-Rent received.
+- Rent received.
 Enter the gross rent from the rental of real estate or other tangible personal property (including personal property leased with real estate) you held for investment or speculation.
 Include income received for renting a room or other space.
-If you received services or property as

-- rent, report the fair market value of such services or property as rental income. - Royalties received.
+If you received services or property as rent, report the fair market value of such services or property as rental income. - Royalties received.
 Enter the gross royalties from oil, gas, mineral properties, and other property.
+Oil and gas royalty payments received from mineral rights located under a farm are not considered farm income and should be reported on PA Schedule E.